datachand/scribe-1/README.md

 # scribe

 ## Description
-A fast logging library for C. Note, this project is nowhere near complete and most of the api is unstable at the moment.
+A fast logging library for C. Note, most of the api is unstable at the moment.

 Author: Dalton Woodard